tock/tock/doc/Getting_Started.md

 1. [Rust](http://www.rust-lang.org/)
 2. [rustup](https://rustup.rs/) to install Rust (version >= 1.11.0)
+3. Host toolchain (gcc, glibc)
-3. Command line utilities: make
+4. Command line utilities: make, find
-4. A supported board or QEMU configuration.
+5. A supported board or QEMU configuration.

    If you are just starting to work with TockOS, you should look in the [`boards/` subdirectory](../boards/README.md) and choose one of